MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/6-query-types.md

 User-defined functions are, as their name suggests, defined by the user.
 User-defined functions can be divided into two types:

-* **Stored functions**: user-defined functions that are stored and managed database schema entities (like tables).
-Different products use different way to store functions.
+* **Stored functions**: User-defined functions that are stored and managed database schema entities, similar to tables.
+Different products use different ways to store functions.

     For example, the following query in Azure Data Explorer stores a function that takes a parameter: